Lowestoft Town F.C.: History

 They won the league again in 2005–06, and in 2008 reached the final of the FA Vase, where they lost 2–1 to Kirkham & Wesham.
 The following season they won the Premier Division of the Eastern Counties League again, together with the Suffolk Premier Cup, and were promoted to Division One North of the Isthmian League.
 They won the league at the first attempt to earn promotion to the Premier Division, also reaching the first round of the FA Cup, losing 1–0 at Wrexham.
 In their first season in the Premier Division they finished fourth and reached the play-off final, where they lost 4–3 at Tonbridge Angels.
 In 2011–12 the club reached the play-off final again after finishing third, but lost 2–1 to AFC Hornchurch after extra time.
 The club also reached the final of the Suffolk Premier Cup, in which they defeated Bury Town 4–2.
 In 2012–13 Lowestoft reached the play-off final for the third consecutive season after finishing as runners-up, this time losing 2–1 at home to Concord Rangers.

 After finishing fourth the following season, the club finally earned promotion to the Football Conference North, winning the play-off final at the fourth attempt after beating AFC Hornchurch 3–0.
 After finishing mid-table in their first season and winning the Suffolk Premier Cup, beating Whitton United 2–1 after extra time, they were relegated from the renamed National League North at the end of the 2015–16 season, although they retained the Premier Cup with a 3–1 win over Leiston.
 The club were transferred to the Premier Central division of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
 In 2021–22 they finished bottom of the Premier Central Division, resulting in relegation to Division One North of the Isthmian League.
+The 2023–24 season saw them win the North Division, earning promotion to the Premier Division Central of the Southern League.
+However, they finished third-from-bottom of the Premier Division Central the following season and were relegated back to the Isthmian League's North Division.

 Colours and badge

-Lowestoft Town's club colours are all blue with white trim and the club's second choice kit, usually when away from home, is all white with blue and yellow trims.
+Lowestoft Town's club colours are all blue with white trim and the club's second choice kit, usually when away from home, is a deep pink.
+There is no third strip for the 2025–26 season.

 The club badge is the town crest of Lowestoft.